bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 And nothing wrong with it."
 He took a deep breath, and narrowed his eyes.

-"The story goes, however, that their grandfather once sold some of it to a woman, who had stolen one of these guns from Percival.
+"The story goes, however, that their grandfather once sold some of it to a woman, who had stolen one of these guns from Lord Percival.
 And based on that information, Vox Machina tracked her down, and killed her on the spot."

 Both Yurgunn and Adrex was as locked in place, and didn't take their eyes off the gnome.
 Almost simultaneously they swallowed, before Yurgunn asked with worry:
-"Just 'cause she ha' one o' his... guns, was e'?"
+"Just 'cause she had one of his... guns, was it?"

 Cleff gave a half nod, half turned with his head.

 "Something about them being very dangerous in the wrong hands, I think" he said, with his gaze down into table with the wheels.

-"But hunt her down, they did... twenty years ago."
+"But hunt her down, they did... almost twenty years ago."

 He looked back up at the two.

-"I don't know what you intent to make, but you usually make traps", he said a bit tired, though with a smile on his face.
+"I don't know what you intent to make, but you usually make traps", he said a bit tired, though with a gentle smile on his face.
 "Be careful about what you do with it."

 He clapped his hands together, as he stood from his chair.